RLJack1/CCPROG3-MP/README.md

 - everything's done except what's left in todo

 ### RENZO STATUS CHECK
--
+- adding gifs to make the gui more energetic

 ### RENZO TODO
-- Continue working on the GUI, especially creation of vending machine
+- adding to user experience

 ### MEGAN TODO
 - actionlisteners and cross-debugging